JACoW-org/docs-ECRIS/docs/General/JACoWlogin.md

 You will receive an email with instructions on how to reset your password.

-After this operation you will be able to login into the IPAC Indico event (not into the Central Repository anymore!).
+After this operation you will be able to login into the ECRIS Indico event (not into the Central Repository anymore!).

 In case of problems, please _contact the JACoW Repository Manager_ (exact contacts available at [JACoW / Contacts](https://www.jacow.org/Main/Contacts)).